StageCoach to Coal CanyonDate: 6/5/2010

 There were a few interesting sights, there in a small area behind a large sandstone slab that looks like it might have been used for living quarters or storage many years ago.
 About ½ ways down the road on your left is a shallow coal mine that you can crawl up too and look inside.
 We passed two separate groups of people in vehicles that were out looking for wild horses, they said they were told the wild horses liked this area.
 We didn’t see any on this trip.

 After thinking the road will never end, it does eventually come to a fence and gated area that indicates the Coal Canyon Trailhead.
-From this point, as I stated earlier, your best option is to have someone pick you up or drive your car out you left there earlier.
-The road from here travels for about another two miles as it gently winds its way out of the canyon, past the Cameo Power Plant and back onto Interstate 70.
-Unfortunately, I wasn’t smart enough to drop my car off earlier and had no one to give us a ride back to the starting point, so we were forced to walk the extra 4 miles or so out of the canyon and back to Palisade via Interstate 70.
-I would definitely not recommend walking down the Interstate.
-For one, it is dangerous, there is actually a lot of debris that falls of semis, mostly in the form of mud and rocks, but there were numerous items including pipes, tires, mirrors and all kinds of other items that I am sure flew off of vehicles traveling 70+ mph.
-You might not be hiking for a long time if you got hit by a pipe that flies off a semi.
+From this point, as I stated earlier, you will need to have someone pick you up or drive your car out you left there earlier.
+The road from here travels for about another two miles as it gently winds its way out of the canyon, past where the former Cameo Power Plant use to be and back onto Interstate 70.
+Take I-70 west back to exit 44 which is West Palisade.